-Before I start, I want to share with you why I haven’t used the words pet or owner in the title.
-Because I do not see myself as the owner of anyone and having animals at home is a certain type of slavery.
+Before I start, I want to share with you why I didn’t use the words pet or owner in the title.
+Basically, because I do not see myself as the owner of anyone and having animals at home is a certain type of slavery.

-We had just lost two cats prior, Niki had jaundice and died and Messi ran away after my sister took him with her when she moved to her boyfriend’s house, so normally we were happy to rescue another animal.
-About a year after we got Lia, my sister called again and said that she has another cat (on the countryside people don’t really spay and neuter cats, so they have babies all the time sadly) that needs home and she is going to bring her soon.
+We had just lost two cats prior – Niki had jaundice and died, and Messi ran away after my sister took him with her when she moved to her boyfriend’s house – so normally we were happy to rescue another kitty.
+About a year after we got Lia, my sister called again and said that she has another cat (on the countryside people don’t really spay and neuter cats, so they have babies all the time sadly) that needs a home and she is going to bring her soon.

-- If you already have a cat at home and you are planning on bringing home another one, please do it slowly and don’t be stupid as I was.
+- If you already have a cat at home and you are planning on bringing home another one, please do it slowly and don’t be as stupid as I was.
 Niki got sick after Messi came and he lost tons of weight; I don’t know if jaundice was caused by another cat at home, but I hope not.
 Please, introduce the cats slowly and understand that they are not happy when someone comes and expects to share the home with them.

 - If they don’t like to cuddle – don’t cuddle them.
 Ariel is very attached to us and wants to be in our presence, while Lia only comes to cuddle when she is sleepy.
 All cats are different; they have their own individual personalities and do not expect them to be the same.